 Show before the plastic

-Shows and Movies getting a toy-line is a common practice for popular or profitable franchises.
-It goes as far back as the 1970s when the toy company Kenner produced tie-in toy-lines with films like Alien and Star Wars.
-Around the 1980s, many blockbusters had their signature toys and merchandise, including some R-rated films.
-Even now some franchises including horror and mature action would license toy companies to produce toys.
-Well, I guess to quote a Mel Brooks character “Merchandising, merchandising, where the real money from the movie is made!”
+Shows and Movies getting toys are common for popular or profitable franchises.
+It goes back to the 1970s when Kenner produced tie-in toy lines with films like Alien and Star Wars.
+Around the 1980s, many blockbusters had their toys and merchandise, including some R-rated films.
+Even now, some franchises, including horror and mature action, would license toy companies to produce toys.
+To quote a Mel Brooks character, I guess, “Merchandising, merchandising, where the real money from the movie is made!”

 Closing thoughts

-It was interesting but fun to look through the other side of the entertainment industry and its impact today.
-Lots of franchises were made for entertainment while others were made for profit, nevertheless, they are part of someone’s childhood.
-So which part of your favorite franchise do you remember, the shows or the toys?
+It was interesting but fun to examine the other side of the entertainment industry and its impact today.
+Many franchises were created for entertainment, while others were born to profit.
+Nevertheless, they are part of someone’s childhood.
+So, which part of your favorite franchise do you remember, the shows or the toys?

 Read More From The Able Show Contributors.